Highland Papua: Dutch East Indies Expedition

-Church mission and colonial government established
+Church mission and colonial government

-Christianity entered the Baliem Valley in 1954 by a team of missionaries from the American Christian and Missionary Alliance (C&MA) flown in from Sentani.
-Its members include pastors Lloyd Evan Stone and Einer Mickelson.
-Shortly after, The Dutch government through Frits Veldkamp also established a government post here to strengthen its influence in the interior.
-Then villages, airfields, and other infrastructure facilities were built in this area which became the forerunner of Wamena City.
-Wamena's birthday is commemorated every 10 December 1956 according to the establishment of this Dutch government post.
+In 1954, a team of missionaries from the American Christian and Missionary Alliance (C&MA), including pastors Lloyd Evan Stone and Einer Mickelson, were flown from Sentani into the Baliem Valley to introduce Christianity.
+Concurrently, the Dutch government, led by Frits Veldkamp, established a government post in the region to consolidate its authority in the interior.
+As a result, several villages, airfields, and infrastructure facilities were erected, laying the groundwork for a town that would later become known as Wamena.
+December 10, 1956 marked the official establishment of the Dutch government post, and the date is now commemorated as founding day of Wamena.